VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

-\textbf{Content - Complex Plot.} We test a model’s ability to construct multi-scene narratives from prompts describing multi-stage events (\eg, a four-act story with 150+ words).
-We evaluate plot consistency using \textit{text description alignment}, similar to the landscape evaluation.

-\textbf{Camera Motion.} We evaluate whether models can generate specified camera movements.
+\textit{(3-g) Camera Motion.} We evaluate whether models can generate specified camera movements.
 We extend VBench++~\cite{huang2024vbench++}'s camera motion taxonomy to nine types, adding ``Orbit'' and ``Oblique shot, airborne dolly movement.''
-The generated camera motion is assessed via point tracking with CoTracker-v2~\cite{karaev2024cotracker} and carefully tailored heuristics.
+The generated camera motion is assessed via point tracking with CoTracker-v2~\cite{karaev2024cotracker} and carefully tailored heuristics (\eg different camera motions exhibit distinct behaviors at different points.
+For example, \textit{pan left} results in all points shifting to the right.).